OfficeDev/office-scripts-docs/docs/resources/scenarios/punch-clock.md

 # Office Scripts sample scenario: Punch clock button

 In this scenario, you're setting up a time sheet for an employee.
-You want to let them record their start and end times with the press of a button, whether they're not Excel for the web or Excel for Desktop.
+You want to let them record their start and end times with the press of a button, whether they're on Excel for the web or Excel for Desktop.

 You'll develop a script and a [button](../../develop/script-buttons.md) that records when the user presses the button.
 Based on what's previously been recorded, pressing the button will either start their day (clock in) or end their day (clock out).